-Red House Records recording artist John Gorka is an awardwinning songwriter who got his start hanging out at eastern Pennsylvania's venerable Godfrey Daniels coffeehouse, running sound and being inspired by the many legendary folk toubadours who appeared there.
+JOHN GORKA Red House Records recording artist John Gorka is an award-winning songwriter who got his start hanging out at eastern Pennsylvania's venerable Godfrey Daniels coffeehouse, running sound and being inspired by the many legendary folk troubadours who appeared there.
 He soon began performing himself and went on to win the Kerrville Folk Festival's New Folk Award.
-After decades of international touring, the list of his friends and collaborators reads like singer/songwriter royalty, including Peter, Paul and Mary, Mary Chapin Carpenter, Lucy Kaplansky, Patty Larkin, Nanci Griffith, Ani DiFranco, Jonatha Brooke, Eliza Gilkyson and more.
+After decades of national and international touring, the list of his friends and collaborators reads like singer/songwriter royalty, including t Kanhardy.
+Dattu Larkin, Nangi Griffth, Anji DiFanaca Peter, Paul and Mary, Lucy Kaplansky, Patty Larkin, Nanci Griffith, Ani DiFranco, Jonatha Brooke, Eliza Gilkyson and more.
 In addition to his 14 critically-acclaimed albums, John has released a collector's edition box featuring a hi-definition DVD and companion CD called The Gypsy Life.
-Windham Hill also released a collection of John's greatest hits from the label called Pure John Gorka.
-Many well-known artists have recorded and/or performed his songs, including Mary Chapin Carpenter, Nanci Griffith, Mary Travers, Edwin McCain, Mary Black, David Wilcox and Maura O'Connell.
+Windham Hill also released a "best of" collection of John's recordings from the label called Pure John Gorka.
+Many artists have recorded and/or performed his songs, including Mary Chapin Carpenter, Nanci Griffith, Mary Travers, Edwin McCain, Mary Black, David Wilcox and Maura O'Connell, among others.
 John has graced the stage of Austin City Limits, Mountain Stage, eTown radio and Carnegie Hall.
-His song "Where No Monuments Stand" is featured in the documentary Every War Has Two Losers about activist and Oregon Poet Laureate William Stafford.
 He has released two volumes of Tales from the Tavern, a DVD/CD set of live shows in Santa Inez, California.
-This will be his fourth season at Swannanoa. www.johngorka.com
+During the pandemic John produced a weekly One Song Concert series still available on YouTube.
+This will be his fifth season at Swannanoa. www.johngorka.com